Nepal for ALL SEASON!

 Trekking adventure in Nepal

 There is no question that Nepal offers some of the most spectacular and beautiful scenery in the world.
-Of course it’s the mountains that are best known and the exploits of mountain photographers have made Everest, Machhapuchhare, Ama Dablam, and other huge mountains instantly recognizable to keen trekkers all over the world.
-Nepal has a near monopoly on the world’s highest peaks – eight of the ten highest are found in Nepal and a number of the popular trekking routes offer you wonderful views or even visits to the base camp used by mountaineering expeditions.
+Of course it’s the mountains that are best known and the mountain photographers have made Everest, Machhapuchhare, Ama Dablam, and other huge mountains instantly recognizable to keen trekkers all over the world.
+Nepal has a near monopoly on the world’s highest peaks – eight of the 14 highest are in Nepal and a number of the popular trekking routes offer you wonderful views or even visits to the base camp used by mountaineering expeditions.
 The mountains may be the most obvious scenic attraction, but trekkers soon find there are plenty of other treats for the eye.
-The hill country is often breathtakingly beautiful with pretty little villages, attractive houses, neat fields and interesting temples.
+The hilly country is often breathtakingly beautiful with pretty little villages, attractive houses, neat fields and interesting temples.
 As you climb higher and the subtropical lowlands give way to meadows, stretches of forest, swift flowing rivers and deep canyons before you reach the cold and often barren regions at the foot of the great peaks.
 The views change with the seasons, whether it is the cycle of planting and harvesting or the brilliant displays of wild flowers in spring and autumn.

 The trekking can be undertaken through out the year, though the best time to trek is from October to May.
 During these months the air, freshly washed by the monsoon rains is crystal clear, the mountain scenery is superb, and the weather is still comfortably warm.